aiteddouyassine/portfolio-risk-engine/README.md

   structure, with selectable normal or t innovations

 **Expected Shortfall** alongside every VaR figure.
 VaR states the threshold; ES states the average loss once the threshold is crossed.
-The ES/VaR ratio is reported because it is a direct read on tail thickness — 1.14 under the normal model against 1.41 empirically, which is the same failure the backtest catches.
+The ES/VaR ratio is a direct read on tail thickness — 1.15 under the normal model against 1.47 empirically.
+On $1m of notional at 99% one day, the normal model reports
+$19,297 of expected tail loss where the empirical distribution shows $28,624.
+The model understates the tail by roughly a third.

 **Model validation**

-- Kupiec (1995) unconditional coverage test — did the model breach at the promised rate?
+- Kupiec (1995) unconditional coverage — did the model breach at the promised rate?
-- Christoffersen (1998) independence test — were breaches spread out or clustered?
-Clustered breaches mean the model fails precisely when it is needed, which is the worse defect.
+- Christoffersen (1998) independence — were breaches spread out or clustered?
+  Clustered breaches mean the model fails precisely when it is needed, which is the worse defect and the one that shows up here.

 **Portfolio diagnostics**

-- Risk contribution decomposition — a portfolio equally weighted by capital is not equally weighted by risk
+- Risk contribution decomposition
 - Drawdown path, depth, duration, and recovery
 - Realized and EWMA (λ=0.94, RiskMetrics) volatility
 - Correlation by regime